Epistemic Status: Likely

-The persuasiveness likely doesn’t carryover in my blunt-force summary, but you just need the gist of it.
+The persuasiveness likely doesn’t carry-over in my blunt-force summary, but you just need the gist of it.
 This argument resonated with me when I first read it, partially because I had a superficially similar pet theory of my own.
-I’ll try to explain it, though I’ll stress the mental environment and train of thought which gave birth to this idea have long since dissolved, so I can’t faithfully re-construct my exact thoughts anymore than you can.
+I’ll try to explain it, though I’ll stress the mental environment and train of thought which gave birth to this idea have long since dissolved, so I can’t faithfully re-construct my exact thoughts much better than than you could.

 Now, my original hypothesis about “how visualizing works” is that we don’t actually visualize.

-The long(er) of that is that we don’t actually ‘see’ ‘pictures’ in our heads, we just think we do.
-The brain can’t re-construct your entire visual feed, it’s too information rich.
-You just think you’re ‘seeing’ the object of your visualization, if that makes any sense (which isn’t immediately obvious).
-I’m having trouble faithfully explaining exactly what the notion means, which usually implies it doesn’t mean anything at all.
+The long(er) of that is that people don’t actually ‘see’ ‘pictures’ in their heads, they just think they do.
+The brain cannot re-construct their entire visual feed, it’s too information rich.
+People just think they’re ‘seeing’ the object of their supposed visualization, by triggering the activation pattern associated with recognising that object.

-You may wonder “what does these remarks have to do with drawing”?
+You may wonder “what do these remarks have to do with drawing”?
 Well, not much.
-I was originally going to opine about my new pet theory that learning how to draw would improve my brains ability to visualize, but along the way I caught a glimpse of something more interesting.
+I was originally going to opine about my new pet theory that learning how to draw would improve my brain’s ability to visualize, but along the way there I caught a glimpse of something a bit more interesting.

-Let me do a face-heel turn and come at my thesis from an entire different angle.
+Let me do a face-heel turn and come at my thesis from an entirely different angle.

 I have a peculiar way of looking at reality.

-Peculiar for humans, at least, I do have this arrogant presumption that my way of looking is superior than others in a meaningful sense, but eh, I digress.
+Peculiar for humans, at least, I do have this arrogant presumption that my way of looking is superior than others in a meaningful sense, but oh, I digress.

 Pick something up, hold it up in the air.
 Stop holding it.

-You’ll see it falling down, like it’s suppose to.
+You’ll see it falling down as it’s supposed to.
 That sense of “things fall down” is something everyone understands.
 For me, that sense is a bit more ubiquitous.
-It’s my favorite lens for understanding reality: everything can be seen as “things falling down” in a deep sense, primarily through the second law of thermodynamics.
+It’s my favorite lens for understanding reality: everything can be seen as “things falling down” in a deep sense, most importantly through the second law of thermodynamics.

-For the most part, we humans are complex enough that our deterministic nature can easily be swept under the rug.
-Yeah, you could understand a human through atom-by-atom simulation if you really wanted to (and had enough memory), but it’s mostly an academic consideration.
+For the largest part, humans are complex enough that their deterministic nature can easily be swept under the rug.
+Yes, you could understand a human through atom-by-atom simulation if you truly wanted to and could, but it’s mostly an academic consideration.

 Or so I thought.